SueAli/A-B_Test/README.md

 #### Duration vs. Exposure

 The exposure could be specified based on the risk & safety of the experiment.
-I beleive applying the experiment has a minimal risk on udacity users ( small popup window will be displayed to the user and can not block their usual interactions with udacity).
+I believe applying the experiment has a minimal risk on Udacity users ( small popup window will be displayed to the user and cannot block their usual interactions with Udacity).
+The experiment doesn't include collecting any sensitive data about the user, also no one could be physically or emotionally harmed in anyway during the experiment.
 Therefore, a 100% exposure is safe.

 Now, let's calculate the duration required to collect our sample data 4,741,213 pageviews.
 Given 40,000 pageview per day, with 100% exposure 119 day will be the duration of the experiment.
 I think, this is a long duration for a safe experiment.
-To reduce the duration, "Retention" metric can be exculded from evaluation metrices.
+To reduce the duration, "Retention" metric can be excluded from evaluation metrics.
 This will reduce the total pages required to 685,275 pageview.
-With 100% exposurs, the duration will be 18 days which is a resonable duration to conduct the experiment.
-As a result our final evaluation metrices are "Net Conversion" and "Gross Conversion" metrices.
+With 100% exposures, the duration will be 18 days which is a reasonable duration to conduct the experiment.
+As a result, our final evaluation metrics are "Net Conversion" and "Gross Conversion" metrics.

 ## Experiment Analysis
 ### Sanity Check